wimdetroyer/study-notes/books/java/java-concurrency-in-practice.md

 A program is said to be _correctly synchronized_ if it does not contain any data races.

-It is not to be confused with a race condition, which was covered earlier
+It is not to be confused with a race condition, which was covered earlier.
+Data races are not inherently bad. sometimes, they are benign.

 ### Piggybacking of the happens before guarantee